Generalized recursive atom ordering and equivalence to CL-shellability: Background

 \begin{defn}[\cite{bw}] A CE-labeling $\lambda$ of a finite bounded poset $P$ is called a \textbf{CL-labeling} (for chain-lexicographical labeling) if for every rooted interval $[x, y]_r$ in $P$, \begin{enumerate}[label=(\roman*)] \item there is a unique ascending chain $c$ in $[x, y]_r$ and \item the label sequence $\lambda_r(c)$ lexicographically precedes the label sequence for every other maximal chain in $[x, y]_r$. \end{enumerate} If a finite bounded poset $P$ admits a CL-labeling, then $P$ is said to be \textbf{CL-shellable}. \end{defn}

-Bj\"orner and Wachs proved in \cite{bw} (resp. \cite{non-pure1}) that whenever a finite bounded poset $P$ that is graded (resp. is not necessarily graded) admits a CL-labeling, then any linear extension of the lexicographic order on its maximal chains given by the CL-labeling is a shelling order on the corresponding facets of $\Delta(P)$.
+Bj\"orner and Wachs proved in \cite{BW82} (resp. \cite{non-pure1}) that whenever a finite bounded poset $P$ that is graded (resp. is not necessarily graded) admits a CL-labeling, then any linear extension of the lexicographic order on its maximal chains given by the CL-labeling is a shelling order on the corresponding facets of $\Delta(P)$.

-Since $\Delta(P)=\Delta(P^*)$, a CL-labeling for $P^*$ also gives a shelling for $\Delta(P)$.
-We call a CL-labeling of $P^*$ a \textbf{dual CL-labeling} of $P$, and we call a poset $P$ such that $P^*$ admits a CL-labeling \textbf{dual CL-shellable}.

-One of the primary techniques for proving that a finite bounded poset is CL-shellable is to construct a recursive atom ordering (cf. Definition \ref{rao}).
+One of the primary techniques for proving that a finite bounded poset is CL-shellable is to construct a recursive atom ordering (see Definition \ref{rao}).
 The notion of recursive atom ordering (RAO) was introduced by Bj{\"o}rner and Wachs in \cite{bw}.
 They extended it to posets that are not necessarily graded in \cite{non-pure2}.
+Before defining recursive atom ordering, we lay the groundwork with a notion we call chain-atom ordering that will encompass all recursive atom orderings and all generalized recursive atom orderings (defined later) as special cases.